 - Every person who drives or rides in this vehicle should use a seat belt at all times.
-Children should be properly restrained and, if appropriate, in a child restraint. - The belt should be properly adjusted to a snug fit.
+Children should be properly restrained in the rear seat and, if appropriate, in a child restraint. - The belt should be properly adjusted to a snug fit.
 Failure to do so may reduce the effectiveness of the entire restraint systems and increase the chance or severity of injury in an